echeran/smile-of-murugan/webbook/chapter02.md

 connected the earliest Tamil conception of heaven.
 It is a hero's heaven, the world of great renown, the world of the noble ones;
-whereas the earth is peopled by heroes and non-heroes, the warrior's heaven is inhabited only by renowned *(perumpeyar*) persons.
-They will enjoy the bliss of marriage with the spotless maidens in heaven *(Puram* 287.
+whereas the earth is peopled by heroes and non-heroes, the warrior's heaven is inhabited only by renowned (*perumpeyar*) persons.
+They will enjoy the bliss of marriage with the spotless maidens in heaven (*Puram* 287.
 10-12).
 "Lucky are those who are killed by someone rather than just die” *(Akam* 61.1-2).
 Those who died a natural death were laid on a grass mat and cut asunder with a sword, so that they might die a warrior's death.
 Even children did not escape this gruesome custom, cf. *Puṟam* 74.
 1-2: "Whether it be a still-born child or a mere foetus, it is not spared but cloven asunder”.

-Leaving these gruesome aspects of early Tamil civilization behind, let me mention another and very typical and characteristic feature of the pre-Aryan Tamil literature-its predominantly secular inspiration, the absence of any "religious" sentiment.
+Leaving these gruesome aspects of early Tamil civilization behind, let me mention another and very typical and characteristic feature of the pre-Aryan Tamil literature—its predominantly secular inspiration, the absence of any "religious" sentiment.
 The earliest extant poetry is emphatically not ritualistic at all; even reflection and didactic features appear later.
-It was suspected and hinted at more than once, and probably quite conclusively proved by Kailasapathy, that the early poetry of the Tamils is founded on *secular,* *oral bardic* tradition-in sharp contrast to the Vedic poetry, and comparable rather with the Greek or Welsh bardic literature and, in some respects, with the early amorous lyric poetry of the *trobadors* of Languedoc and Provence.
+It was suspected and hinted at more than once, and probably quite conclusively proved by Kailasapathy, that the early poetry of the Tamils is founded on *secular*, *oral bardic* tradition—in sharp contrast to the Vedic poetry, and comparable rather with the Greek or Welsh bardic literature and, in some respects, with the early amorous lyric poetry of the *trobadors* of Languedoc and Provence.